SLdragon/wiki-teamsfx/How-to-extend-Link-Unfurling-template.md

 ### Step 4: Update adaptive card

-In `src/adaptiveCards/helloWorldCard.json`, update `actions` to be following.
+In `src/adaptiveCards/helloWorldCard.json` or `Resources/helloWorldCard.json`, update `actions` to be following.

 ```json
 "actions": [